glycodynamics/Tutorial-Protein-GAG-Docking/README.md

 prepare_ligand4.py -l ligand.pdb -o ligand.pdbqt -A hydrogens

 ## 3. Docking input files
+Load 1T8U.pdb in pymol and open Auodock/Vina plugin.
+Select grid settings and set spacking to 1, X-points, Y-points and Z-points to 40.
+Now select heparin sulfate in PyMOL window and write "sele" in Selection abd hit eneter.
+You will see a 40A cubical box centered at the liagnd.
+Make sure ligand is place fully inside the box as docking program will do conformation search and find a possible docking solution inside the box only.

 ## 4. Docking
 ## 5. Analyzing Docking Results